hafeedck/Artifitia-Machine-Test/README.md

 ## Getting Started

-click the start button in the home and
+click the start button in the home and start the quiz when you click on right answer ishows green if it is wrong it tuurned red and a pogrerss bar to show countdown ;

 This project is a starting point for a Flutter application.